bermi/snapdir/.gatesmith/PM_PROMPT.md

 ### Documented lane-fence exceptions

-- **scaffold-workspace (ci) — trivial crate stubs.** For the `scaffold-workspace` gate only, the `ci` lane's writable area is extended to include trivial crate stubs under `crates/snapdir-{core,catalog,stores,cli}/` (each crate's `Cargo.toml` plus a minimal `src/lib.rs` or `src/main.rs` that compiles).
-This is required because the gate's own `pass_criteria` lists those crate `Cargo.toml` files in `files_exist`, and `ci.md` explicitly authorizes ci to "create empty stub crates so `cargo build` succeeds."
-The fence still rejects any change to crate *logic* beyond trivial stubs, and the respective lanes own all later edits to their crate.
+- **ci — trivial crate stub scaffolding & lint upkeep.** For the phase-1 CI bootstrap gates (`scaffold-workspace`, `fmt-clean`, `clippy-pedantic-clean`, while the crates are still ci-authored stubs), the `ci` lane's writable area is extended to include trivial crate stubs under `crates/snapdir-{core,catalog,stores,cli}/` (each crate's `Cargo.toml` plus a minimal `src/lib.rs`/`src/main.rs` that compiles, and logic-free upkeep such as doc-comment/formatting fixes so fmt/clippy pass).
-  Journaled with tag `LANE-FENCE-EXC` on the tick that relies on it.
+  This is required because `scaffold-workspace`'s `pass_criteria` lists those crate `Cargo.toml` files in `files_exist`, and `ci.md` explicitly authorizes ci to "create empty stub crates so `cargo build` succeeds."
+The fence still rejects ANY change to crate *logic*; once a crate's owning lane lands real code in it, ci no longer touches that crate's `src/` and must spawn the owner instead.
+Journaled with tag `LANE-FENCE-EXC` on each tick that relies on it.

 ---